Difference-in-Differences with Sample Selection: Empirical Illustrations

 The results are presented in Table \ref{tab:WFH}.
-The bounds estimated without monotonicity are wide, which are tightened by imposing Assumption \ref{monotone}, once again showcasing the informational value of that assumption.
-The naive DiD implies that the overall performance of the treated group is 0.2870 standard deviations higher than what would have been in the absence of the WFH treatment.
-The bounds under Assumption \ref{monotone} give a lower bound for the estimated impact as 0.0057 standard deviations higher than the control group and the upper bound 0.3805 standard deviations higher than the control group for the employees who will stay within the company irrespective of benefiting from the WFH policy.
+The na\"{\i}ve DiD implies that the overall performance of the treated group is 0.1759 standard deviations higher than what would have been in the absence of the WFH treatment.\footnote{As discussed in Appendix \ref{Appendix: Trimmed}, the na\"{\i}ve DiD is always within the identified set for $\tau_{OOO}$ based on the trimming approach discussed in theorems \ref{nomono_bound}-\ref{mono_bound}.} The more flexible bounds estimated without assuming monotonicity are wide, but rule out a decline in standardized performance larger than 0.33 std. deviations as well as increases above 0.67 std. deviations.
+These can be tightened by imposing Assumption \ref{monotone}, leading to an identified set ranging between 0.0057 and 0.3806 standard deviations improved performance for the effect of being assigned to WFH among employees who stay with the company regardless of being eligible for the policy.

-For this application, it may be of interest to identify the treatment effect for different employee subgroups as well; such as those who will leave the company if WFH is not provided but would stay otherwise (i.e., the ONO latent group).
-We can partially identify this using results presented in Theorem \ref{ONO_bound} by imposing Assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{inde_conditional} and \ref{mean dominance}(a).
-The estimated bounds and their respective confidence intervals are presented in Table \ref{tab:WFH CI}.
+In contrast to the previous application, all workers in this setting are observed in the initial period, which reduces the number of possible latent types.
+However, the share of always-observed workers among treated individuals observed in both periods is at most 77.7\%.

+Furthermore, as presented in Table \ref{tab:WFH CI}, under monotonicity, the OOO group is estimated to represent close to 65.3\% of the overall population.
+The ONO latent group is an interesting subtype and represents those workers who would have left the company if WFH were not provided but would stay otherwise.
+Using results in Theorem \ref{ONO_bound}, we can partially identify the ATT for this group by imposing Assumptions \ref{no anti}, \ref{PT_group}, \ref{monotone}, \ref{inde_conditional}, \ref{rs} and \ref{mean dominance}(a).
+As can be seen in Table \ref{tab:WFH CI} the ONO encompasses 18.7\% of the population.
+The estimated identified set for $\tau_{ONO}$ includes zero and a wide range of values.
+Therefore, we cannot determine the direction of the effect of WFH eligibility (if any) on workers' performance for this latent group without additional information.

+In this particular application, since there is no sample selection in the pre-treatment period and we assume monotonicity, there are only three latent groups, OOO, ONO and ONN.
+We have estimated bounds for the ATT for both the OOO and ONO groups, which together account for roughly 84.0\% of the total population.
+The remaining 16.0\% corresponds to workers who would have exited the company regardless of their WFH eligibility status.
+The overall ATT lies in the interval $\tau \in [-0.9413,1.7086]$.
+These bounds are estimated based on the results in Theorem \ref{theorem:partialid_tau}.